Irrelevance Theory of Dividends

 M = 330 shares

-1. Tax Differential: M.M. approach assumption is that Taxes do not exist, is for from reality.
+1. Tax differential: The assumption that taxes do not exist is far from reality.

-2. Floatation Cost: A firm has to pay financing cost in the form of Under Writing Commission, brokerage etc. As a result External Financial is costlier than intervenal.
+2. Floatation cost: A firm has to pay financing cost in the form of underwriting commission, brokerage, and so on.
+As a result, external financing is costlier than internal.

 3. Transaction costs: In reality, shareholders need to pay brokerage fees and other fees when they sell shares.
 This is one reason why shareholders may prefer to have dividends.